nghianguyendev/design-pattern/Command/readme.md

   and passes the command to the corresponding object which executes the command.

 # Benefit
-- Decupple the classes that invokes operations from the classes that perform these operations.
+- Decouple the classes that invokes operations from the classes that perform these operations.
 - It's easy to add new commands, because you don't have to modify existing classes.

 # When to use: